Dulitle History, Family Crest & Coats of Arms

 Early History of the Dulitle family

-Another 245 words (18 lines of text) covering the years 1172 and 1719 are included under the topic Early Dulitle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dulitle research.
+Another 123 words (9 lines of text) covering the years 1172, 1719, 1632, 1707, 1632 and 1631 are included under the topic Early Dulitle History in all our PDF Extended History products and printed products wherever possible.

 Dulitle Spelling Variations